elunna/nerfhack-changelog/README.md

 ## ITEM CHANGES

-* Levels of erosion on an item can affect its price (Evil).
+* Levels of erosion on an item can affect its price (EvilHack).
 * orcish equipment usually generates rusty and/or corroded
 * dwarvish items sometimes spawn as fixed.
 * Towels cannot be worn over the eyes - blindfolds now must be relied upon for blinding.
 * Wet towels provide 100% protection from poison gas when worn.
-* Scrolls, rings, and wands have a variety of new appearances (Un/Slice)
+* Scrolls, rings, and wands have a variety of new appearances (UnNetHack/Slice)
-* Having really low intelligence (under 6 INT) prevents you from reading most things (Evil).
+* Having really low intelligence (under 6 INT) prevents you from reading most things (EvilHack).

 ### Price Identification Nerf